ErazerBrecht/IOT5/README.md

 # IOT 5
 Samenvatting door Brecht Carlier voor het vak *Internet Of Things* op AP Hogeschool (Elektronica - ICT).

+### License
+The license for this repo is MIT (check the license file).
+This means you can do whatever you want to do!
+If you want to use this, or parts of this is that totally legal.
+This is copyleft work!
+Feel free to use it!

+I would appreciate it if you link to this repo if you use this repo as source!
+Or give me some credits (leave my name).

+I based my question/answers on slides of [Dhr.
+M. Luyts](https://github.com/luytsm).
+Some of the pictures I used are comming from his slides.
+I also used some texts of his slides.
+There are also transelations of his text.

+If you're an author of something, and think there are violations against copyright in my repo, please contant me.
+It wasn't intended!

 ### 1. Rond wat draait het IoT?
 **Data**.
 Bij een IoT netwerk is het de bedoeling we verschillende data beschikbaar stellen via een netwerk.
 De data kan afkomstig zijn van verschillende sensoren.